tarickali/connect-x/README.md

 # connect-x

-> A general implementation of the classic game Connect 4 to train and test AI agents.
+A general implementation of the Connect-based games to train and test AI agents.

 ## Overview